-“It’s part of the Fail-Safe Protocol,” the POTUS explained.
+“It’s part of the Fail-Safe Thermonuclear Protocol,” the POTUS explained.

 “We can’t just cut him open, can we?”
-Haberdash asked, backing away.
+Haberdash asked, backing away from Frank.

-“I think it would be best if we euthanized him first,” Buckminster suggested.
+“I think it would be best if we euthanized him first,” the president suggested.

 “Sir, you can use your pistol,” Buckminster advised.